 Your center of gravity changes when your pregnant making it harder to maintain stability when you walk.
 Looser ligaments can add to that instability.
-More foot support is necessary to prevent trips and falls and possible sprained ankles.
-Avoid wearing high heeled shoes during this time since they'll only add to your unsteadiness
+About 25% of women fall during pregnancy and 10% fall more than once.

 Cracked heels occur more frequently during pregnancy due to increase in weight and changes in posture.
 The heels tend to expand which leads to cracks if the skin becomes too dry.
 Using an intensive moisturizer made for feet or gel socks can prevent heels from cracking.